42byte/Get-Ads-Data-without-Dev-API/README.md

 # GetAdsDatawithoutDevAPI
-With no access to Ads DevAPI Keys these scripts make it possible to bypass this constraint and get the data pragrammatically.
+Having no access to Ads DevAPI tokens these scripts make it possible to bypass this constraint and get the data programmatically.